sacc7729/Notes_2/Knowledge/CS Theory/Machine Leaning.md

 $\Phi^{\dagger} = (\Phi^T \Phi)^{-1} \Phi^T$.
 Where $\Phi^{\dagger}$ is known as the Moore-Penrose pseudo-inverse of the matrix $\Phi$.

-Finding the maximum likelihood function can be computationally costly for large data sets.
+Finding the maximum likelihood function can be computationally costly for large data sets $O((N_x * N_\phi)^2)$.
 In this case it may be worthwhile to us an on-line algorithm like stochastic gradient descent:

 $\vec{w}^{(\tau + 1)} = \vec{w}^{(\tau)} -  \eta \nabla E_n$